pirumpi/grunt-static-versioning-requirejs/README.md

 Then, I put actual script src tags in my javascript for JQuery, Knockout and Angular.  - Suggestion: use conditional comments to fork JQuery and serve the 2+ version to all browsers other than IE8 and below.

 This is a Microsoft MVC website, so notice how I'm requiring the global bundle then letting the local pages add their own scripts only after global has loaded.
-Then, in my views I end up adding script like this:

-	@section Scripts{
-		require(['app/account/account']);
-	}

-That can be abstracted to work for any language or server side MVC platform - Node/Express, Ruby/Rails, etc.  The benefit here is that we're using require everywhere to attach scripts and the only path in the entire application that needs to change to switch to production content is the data-main attribute of the require script!

-Something like this:

 		<script data-main="/js/site.js" src="//cdnjs.cloudflare.com/ajax/libs/require.js/2.1.8/require.js"></script>
 		<script src="//ajax.googleapis.com/ajax/libs/jquery/2.0.3/jquery.min.js"></script>